tnehezd/mesalab/docs/data_reading.md

 * `tuple`: A tuple `(mass, z)` as floats.
 Returns `(None, None)` if parameters cannot be found or an error occurs during reading.

 *Details:*
 The function handles Fortran-style scientific notation (e.g., `1.0d-2` is converted to `1.0e-2`) to ensure correct float parsing.
-It gracefully handles missing parameters by logging warnings.
+It provides feedback on missing parameters.

 ## `scan_mesa_runs(input_dir, inlist_name)`